-Norm Wilcox first experience racing was in the early 60’s riding down Miller’s Hill in a homemade go-cart built by Harvey Chipper.
-He began crewing in 1963 on a car owned by Frank Dyer.
-One of his first jobs on the race car was to put heads on the old flathead Ford.
-Norm and Roy Haslam put them on “backwards” while driver Dick Miller, who was under the car putting in the trans, fell asleep.
-In 1968 Norm and Gary Kershaw built the beautiful #21 Mallock and Mosely 55 Chevy.
-They had three goals for the season: win the Championship, win the Billy Foster 100, and win the Best Appearing Car Award.
-What a year, they won all three.
+Norm Wilcox’s first racing experience was in the early 1960’s riding down “Miller’s Hill” in a homemade go-cart built by Harvey Chipper.
+He began crewing in 1963 on a stockcar owned by Frank Dyer.
+One of his first jobs was to put the cylinder heads back on the car’s flathead Ford engine.
+Norm and Roy Haslam put them on “backwards” while fellow crew member Dick Miller, who was under the car putting in the transmission, fell asleep.
+In 1968 Norm and Gary Kershaw built the blue #21 “Mallock and Mosley Logging”-sponsored ’55 Chevy stockcar.
+They had three goals for the season: win the “Season Championship”, win the “Billy Foster 100”, and win the “Best Looking Car” Award, all of which they did!

-Norm comes up innumeral ideas, some have implemented for the betterment of the racing community on the Island.
-His best by far was in 1983, he thought “the auto racing community should have a Hall of Fame”.
-He asked a friend who agreed.
-They found a few more interested race enthusiasts and in 1984 a Hall of Fame committee was formed, that same year they inducted the first seven members into the newly formed Auto Racing Hall of Fame at Western Speedway.
-In 1984 Norm started the 7/11 Race of Champions for former Western Speedway Champions.
+Some of Norm ideas were implemented for the betterment of the racing community on the Island, his best being put forward in 1983 when he thought that the Island auto racing community should have a “Hall of Fame”.
+He asked a friend, who agreed.
+They found a few more interested race enthusiasts and in 1984 a committee was formed which resulted in the induction of the first seven members into the newly formed “Victoria Auto Racing Hall of Fame” at a ceremony at Western Speedway.
+The practice of new inductees receiving a blue jacket with the “Hall of Fame” crest emblazoned on it is also thanks in part to Norm.
+That same year, Norm started the “7/11 Race of Champions” for former Western Speedway season championship winning drivers.

 Norm went on, with fellow “Hall of Fame” co-founder Ross Rockett, to form the “WilRoc” Sprint car series which endures to this day.